Dr Rebecca Wyten

 Abdominoplasty Procedure details

 Abdominoplasty is performed under general anaesthesia.
-During the surgery, Dr Wyten removes excess skin, reshapes the waist, and repairs muscle separation and weakness in the abdominal area.
-The umbilicus (belly button) is also repositioned for a more natural appearance.
+During the surgery, Dr Wyten removes excess skin, utilises liposuction to the waist, and repairs muscle separation and weakness in the abdominal area.
+The umbilicus (belly button) shape is also modified in appearance.
 This procedure may be performed with liposuction of the fat around the hips.

 If an umbilical hernia is present, a collaborating Specialist General Surgeon who frequently works with Dr Wyten will repair it as part of the procedure.
 To ensure patient comfort, Dr Wyten performs a TAP block (nerve block) during the surgery, offering additional pain relief both during the operation and in the early recovery period.